KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson01_strings.md

 **System.Console.ReadKey**

 This method is used to await a key press and return an object with information about this key and press event.
 The most important of these is the Key property which is accessed with `System.Console.ReadKey().Key` and returns a value from `System.ConsoleKey`.
 When printed to the console, it appears as the name of the key.
 Keys from this enumeration (a term we will explore in a later lesson) can be directly accessed with the key’s name and the dot operator.
 For example, `System.ConsoleKey.A` represents the A key and `System.ConsoleKey.Enter` represents the enter key.
-A list of all of the different keys can be viewed from [here](https://docs.microsoft.com/en-us/dotnet/api/system.consolekey?view=net-5.0).
+A list of all of the different keys can be viewed from <a href="https://docs.microsoft.com/en-us/dotnet/api/system.consolekey?view=net-5.0" target="_blank">here</a>.
 This will become applicable once we learn more C#, but at the moment, values can be viewed through in console output by their names.
 The object of ReadKey can be put in a variable through the `System.ConsoleKeyInfo` type.
 It may also be worth noting that this is very important for those interested in game development as getting key input on the window in Unity follows the same structure.

 ```cs
 using System;